Financial Policy and Insurance

 Please be aware that the parent bringing the child to our office is legally responsible for payment of all charges.
 We cannot send statements to other people.

 If we have received all of your insurance information on the day of the appointment, we will be happy to file your claim for you.
-We accept most PPO insurance plans and are an in-network provider with United Concordia (we do not participate with all United Concordia plans, please check on their web site to be sure your insurance plan is one that we participate with.), Met Life and Blue Cross Dental.
+We accept most PPO insurance plans and are an in-network provider with United Concordia (we do not participate with all United Concordia plans, please check on their web site to be sure your insurance plan is one that we participate with.), Met Life, Blue Cross Dental and UPMC Advantage.
 As a service to our patients, we will bill insurance companies for services as long as they will send payment directly to our office.
 Any portion not covered by your insurance due to co-pays, deductibles, etc. will be billed to you.
-If you have not paid your balance within 60 days a finance charge of 1.5% will be added to your account each month until paid.
 If your account becomes 120 days past due it may be turned over to our collection agency.
 You will be responsible for all cost of the collection.

 If we determine that your child needs treatment during their examination, we will give you an estimate for the recommended dental work.
 If you have dental insurance for your child, we can send in a pre-determination to your insurance company so you will know what portion, if any, you will be required to pay at the time of service.
 Our office bases treatment on your child’s dental needs, not what your insurance will pay.

 PLEASE UNDERSTAND that we file dental insurance as a courtesy to our patients.
 We do not have a contract with your insurance company, only you do.
 It is your responsibility to be aware of your insurance company and your benefits.
 We are not responsible for how your insurance company handles its claims or for what benefits they pay on a claim.
 We can only assist you in estimating your portion of the cost of treatment, we at no time guarantee what your insurance will or will not do with each claim.